Healthy Roasted Vegetables

 Some of the best ways to increase antioxidants in the diet are to include foods that are rich in vitamins A, C and E – as well as selenium and amino acids cysteine, glycine and glutamic acid.

-One serve of my Antioxidant-Rich Roasted Veggie recipe contains;
+One serve of healthy roasted vegetables contains;

 Vitamin A – 290% of recommended daily intake